superFelix5000/visualizeData_nx/README.md

 ## What's in it
 - Angular frontend for financial data visualization, moved over from [here](https://github.com/superFelix5000/visualizeData)
 - Deno backend for the financial data, moved over from [here](https://github.com/superFelix5000/bankDataServer)
-- Ionic/Capacitor mobile app (which is empty for now) for testing the visualization on mobile
 - more to come...

 ## Sandbox